iotaledger/documentation/getting-started/1.2/the-tangle/tangle-vs-blockchain.md

 The two main differences between blockchains and the Tangle are the following:

-- The Tangle has no transaction fees
+- The Tangle has no message fees
 - IOTA networks have no miners

 To explain these points, you need to understand the differences between the data structures and the consensus mechanisms in these DLTs.